What is the GDPR?

 How We Comply

 Luther Rice takes seriously data protection and your privacy.
 Therefore, Luther Rice maintains and operates according to its published Information Security Policies, Information Security Program, and Incident Response Plan.
-Included are the measures Luther Rice takes to identify and Data Protection Officer (CIO), data security risks, safeguards that are in place to adequately mitigate the risks, the periodic testing of the safeguards, and the procedure for reporting a data breach.
+Included are the measures Luther Rice takes to protect personal information by identify items such as an Information Security Program Coordinator, data security risks, safeguards that are in place to adequately mitigate the risks, the periodic testing of the safeguards, and the procedure for reporting a data breach.

 In compliance with GDPR, individuals have a “Right to be Forgotten” or “opt-out”.
 If for any reason an individual would like to request that his/her information be completely removed from the Luther Rice databases, individuals must contact contact@LutherRice.edu.
 Luther Rice will commit to the individual’s request as long as it does not supersede any legal requirements Luther Rice has to maintain data (example: FERPA or institutional academic record policies).